 The temperament of a dog is the personality that the breed is known for.
 This can be traits that people want or things that can make them more difficult as a pet.
 First, we will discuss the Bernedoodle and its temperament and then compare them to the Goldendoodle.

-- “Velcro-dog” – The Bernedoodle is known to be very loyal to its owners and family members.
+- “Velcro-dog” – The Bernedoodle, which is half Bernese Mountain Dog, is known to be very loyal to its owners and family members.
 They will hardly leave your side and therefore has gotten the name Velcro-dog.
 This trait is good because it means that your dog is attentive and understands your feelings on a deeper level than most dogs.

 - Docile – This does not mean that your Bernedoodle won’t love to play.
 It just means that as an adult, it will be less likely to pound around and have any aggressive behaviors to look out for.